azamsharp/web-ft-02-2023/week5/day3/assignments/weather-app.md

 Go to https://openweathermap.org/ and register for a free account.
 OpenWeatherMap will send you an email with all the required information on how to access their API.

-Use a similar endpoint to fetch the weather details and fetch the min temperature, max temperature, pressure and the name of the city.
+Use a similar endpoint to fetch the weather details and fetch the temp, min temperature, max temperature, pressure and the name of the city.

 http://api.openweathermap.org/data/2.5/weather?q=houston,uk&appid=YOURAPIKEY&units=imperial